 Stories about cellphone distraction accidents are becoming commonplace.
 Stories of pedestrians walking into fountains and even off a pier have been reported.
 It seems that now, motorists might also have to start watching for distracted pedestrians while on the road.

 Have you or someone you love been injured due to a distracted pedestrian or distracted driver?
-The personal injury lawyer s at Gordon & Doner can help you determine what your legal rights are.
+A personal injury lawyer at Gordon & Doner can help you determine what your legal rights are.
 We offer free legal consultations and can assess your claim to determine if youre eligible to file a claim for compensation.

 For a free review of your claim, call our firm at 1 (855) 722-2552 or fill out the contact form to your right.